dj980907/CookieShop/README.md

 }
 ```

-### Extra credit

-- The dictionary must also have additional keys for '`sugar_free`', '`gluten_free`', and '`contains_nuts`'.
-Each should have a boolean value associated with it.

 ## Dictionaries stored in a list

 All dictionaries representing individual cookies must be stored together as elements in a list.
 In other words, there is a single list that contains all the 10 or more cookie dictionaries.

-For example, here is what the list with data for all cookies would look like, if the values were written as literals in the code, rather than pulled from the data file:

 ```python
 [